How and why HMRC raises assessments, applies penalties and charges interest.

 - keep or produce accounts

-This penalty also applies to a fiscal representative if they don’t tell HMRC about their appointment.
+This penalty also applies to a fiscal representative if they do not tell HMRC about their appointment.

 There are 2 types of geared penalty.